Project Stewardship

 Start Your Own Garden

 We offer design, planning, and consultation services to assist schools and local community organizations in starting their own gardens, which can serve as an outdoor classroom.
 Community members come to recognize that environmental and personal wellness are interdependent, developing new “stewards” for Earth.
 Hands-on training includes Seed Starts, Nature Communities, and Compost & Worms.
-In taking care of Earth and understanding our innate connection to all living systems, we can develop a deeper understanding of “well-being” while cultivating the physical and social-emotional health of our young people and communities in the process.
+In taking care of Earth and understanding our innate connection to all living systems, we can develop a deeper understanding of “well-being” while cultivating the physical and emotional health of our young people and communities in the process.